salesforce-marketingcloud/MarketingCloudSDK-Android/README.md

 The code in this repository includes all of the code used to run the fully functional APK.
 However, the API keys have been removed.
 To debug the app or to modify to create a new app, the following keys must be set within the corresponding file (res/values/secrets.xml for Android and AppDelegate+ETPushConstants.m for iOS):

-1. app_id: the App ID for your development app as defined in the App Center section of the Marketing Cloud.
+1. `app_id`: the App ID for your development app as defined in the App Center section of the Marketing Cloud.

-2. gcm_sender_id: the Google Cloud Messaging ID as defined in the Google Cloud Developers Console for your app.
+2. `gcm_sender_id`: the Google Cloud Messaging ID as defined in the Google Cloud Developers Console for your app.

-3. access_token: the Access Token for your development app as defined in the App Center section of the Marketing Cloud.
+3. `access_token`: the Access Token for your development app as defined in the App Center section of the Marketing Cloud.

 NB: You can use different keys for the staging/testing phase and the production phase.
 Staging/testing keys are indicated by the prefix "staging_".